Why Choose Duke?

 Coordinated through the Duke Center for Health Informatics, Duke University offers the most complete Biomedical Informatics lab in the world.
 Whether you are interested in education, research, or skills application, there is no better place to find your path.

 Research and work opportunities abound for those who complete one of these degree programs, many offered within the Duke Medicine community.
-Whether your focus is in research or an informatics career, Duke has you covered.
+Whether your focus is on research or an informatics career, Duke has you covered.
 If you are interested in informatics in basic or translational research, opportunities can be found in IGSP, the Duke Translational Research Institute, or the Center for Human Genetics.
 If your interests lean toward the field of Clinical Research Informatics, then the Duke Clinical Research Unit, the DCRI, or the Duke Comprehensive Cancer Center may provide the career you seek.
 For those interested in clinical informatics, Duke operates three hospitals and hundreds of clinics that cover the Research Triangle Park area.
-Careers exist for those interested in disease modeling, decision support, application of technology in care delivery, and secondary use of clinical data through Duke’s Department of Family and Community Medicine, the Duke University School of Nursing, and Duke Health Technology Solutions.
+Careers exist for those interested in disease modeling, decision support, application of technology in care delivery, and secondary use of clinical data through Duke’s Department of Family and Community Medicine, Duke's Department of Biostatistics and Bioinformatics, the Duke University School of Nursing, and Duke Health Technology Solutions.
 If you seek ways to positively impact the health of our local community, consider the Duke Center for Community Research.
 However, if you are more globally oriented, look for options with the Global Health Institute.